kgateway-dev/ingress2gateway/pkg/i2gw/implementations/kgateway/README.md

 - `nginx.ingress.kubernetes.io/affinity`: Enables session affinity (only "cookie" type is supported).
 Maps to `BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies`.
 - `nginx.ingress.kubernetes.io/session-cookie-name`: Specifies the name of the cookie used for session affinity.
 Maps to `BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies[].cookie.name`.
 - `nginx.ingress.kubernetes.io/session-cookie-path`: Defines the path that will be set on the cookie.
 Maps to `BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies[].cookie.path`.
+- **Note (regex-mode constraint):** Ingress NGINX session cookie paths do not support regex.
+If regex-mode is enabled for a host (via `use-regex: "true"` or
+  `rewrite-target`) and cookie affinity is used, `session-cookie-path` must be set; the provider validates this and emits an error if it is missing.
 - `nginx.ingress.kubernetes.io/session-cookie-domain`: Sets the Domain attribute of the sticky cookie. **Note:** This annotation is parsed but not currently mapped to kgateway as the Cookie type doesn't support domain.
 - `nginx.ingress.kubernetes.io/session-cookie-samesite`: Applies a SameSite attribute to the sticky cookie.
 Browser accepted values are None, Lax, and Strict.
 Maps to `BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies[].cookie.sameSite`.
 - `nginx.ingress.kubernetes.io/session-cookie-expires`: Sets the TTL/expiration time for the cookie.
 Maps to `BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies[].cookie.ttl`.